datocms/plugins-sdk/packages/sdk/docs/sidebarPanes.md

 ### Implementing a simple sidebar pane

-To give a very simple example, let's say we want to create a sidebar pane with a link pointing to the website page related to the record we're editing.
+To give a very simple example, let's say we want to create a sidebar pane that will show a link pointing to the website page related to the record we're editing.
 The first step is to implement the [`itemTypeSidebarPanes`](#itemTypeSidebarPanes) hook, to add the pane to the sidebar:

 ```ts
 import { connect, InitCtx } from 'datocms-plugins-sdk';